Ian Hickson

 Ian "Hixie" Hickson is the author and maintainer of the Acid2 and Acid3 tests, the WHATWG HTML 5 specification, and the Pingback specification, and the early working draft of Web Applications 1.0.
 He is known as a proponent of Web standards, and has played a crucial role in the development of specifications such as CSS.
 Hickson was a co-editor of the CSS 2.1 specification.

 Hickson was born in Geneva, Switzerland, and lived there for ten years.
 He studied physics at the University of Bath in England.
-Later he was employed at Netscape and Opera Software; he now works for Google in the San Francisco Bay Area, and is the specification editor of the Web Hypertext Application Technology Working Group (WHATWG).
+Later he was employed at Netscape and Opera Software; he worked for Google in the San Francisco Bay Area, and is the specification editor of the Web Hypertext Application Technology Working Group (WHATWG).
+Hickson resigned from Google in late 2023.